openvinotoolkit/open_model_zoo/demos/image_processing_demo/cpp/README.md

 Options:

     -h                        Print a usage message.
     -at "<type>"              Required.
-Type of the network, either 'sr' for Super Resolution task, 'deblur' for Deblurring, 'jr' for JPEGRestoration.
+Type of the network, either 'sr' for Super Resolution task, 'deblur' for Deblurring, 'jr' for JPEGRestoration, 'style' for Style Transfer.
     -i "<path>"               Required.
 An input to process.
 The input must be a single image, a folder of images, video file or camera id.
     -m "<path>"               Required.
 Path to an .xml file with a trained model.
     -o "<path>"               Optional.
 Name of the output file(s) to save.